andrei-ng/minmaxlttb-rs/upstream-compare/tests/README.md

-Comparison of this implementation with
+Comparison of downsampling results of this implementation with
  - [`lttb-rs`](https://github.com/jeromefroe/lttb-rs).
  - [`tsdownsample`](https://github.com/predict-idlab/tsdownsample)